 I chose my own name as my domain (NeilPatel.com) simply because Neil Patel is who I am, and it’s also my brand.
 You could do what I did or come up with something entirely different.

 I’d recommend opting for a .com whenever possible.
 But they can get expensive, I know.

 If all the good .coms are taken, don’t stress. think about your main URL keywords.

 If you were aiming for talkCBDtome.com but somebody else got there first, try talkCBDto.me for something cheaper and every bit as easy to remember.

 Don’t buy an available domain at this point.
 I have something up my sleeve to help you get it for free.

-Step 3: Sign up With a Web Host Like Bluehost
+Step 3: Sign up with a Web Host Like Hostinger

 You need to sign up for a web hosting service to get your blog live, along with a registered domain name that will serve as your blog’s address.

 I recommend the WordPress Starter plan, because it’s the cheapest plan (just $3.99 per month) that also includes a free domain name.